utap2/utap2/docs/rst/installation.rst

 If the application is run on cluster, the user is also required to have permissions to run cluster commands.

 UTAP can be installed either as an instance container or as a sandbox container.
-If the "USER" has "Fakeroot" privileges and there is approximately 36 GB of available space in the server's temp directory (default location: /tmp but can be modified using SINGULARITY_TMP_DIR in the optional_parameters.conf file below) or in the "HOST_MOUNT" directory, and the corresponding directory is not mounted as a GPFS or NFS mount, then UTAP will be installed as an instance container.
+If the "USER" has "fakeroot" privileges and there is approximately 36 GB of available space in the server's temp directory (default location: /tmp but can be modified using SINGULARITY_TMP_DIR in the optional_parameters.conf file below) or in the "HOST_MOUNT" directory, and the corresponding directory is not mounted as a GPFS or NFS mount, then UTAP will be installed as an instance container.
 Otherwise, UTAP will be installed as a sandbox container.

 The "USER" should then do the following: